Alabama EBT Deposit Schedule for 2025

 ON THIS PAGE

-In this guide, you'll find out when to expect your monthly Alabama EBT deposits and learn what to do if your payment is late.
+In this guide, you'll learn when to expect your benefits based on the SNAP payment dates and what to do if your deposit is late.

 Monthly EBT Deposit Schedule in Alabama